Zach Miller (tight end, born 1985): Seattle Seahawks

 On August 2, 2011, Miller signed with the Seattle Seahawks on a 5-year, $34 million deal, $17 million of which is guaranteed.
 Head Coach Pete Carroll stated that Miller would become a great part of the offense.
-He finished off his first season with 25 receptions for 233 yards and no touchdowns catches.
+He finished off his first season with Seattle with 25 receptions for 233 yards and no touchdowns catches.
 Miller was played more as a blocking tight end during the season.

-In the 2012-13 NFL Playoffs, Miller was the leading receiver for the Seahawks in both games, and had 142 yards in the 30–28 loss to the Atlanta Falcons.
+In the 2012-13 NFL Playoffs, Miller was the leading receiver for the Seahawks in both games, and had 142 yards in the 30–28 Divisional Round loss to the Atlanta Falcons.

 Miller earned a championship ring when the Seahawks won Super Bowl XLVIII following the 2013 season, in which they defeated the Denver Broncos 43–8.

 Miller was placed on the injured/reserve list for the Seattle Seahawks due to his ankle injury.
 Miller had ankle surgery in the off week of the 2014-15 season but was still rehabilitating from surgery to ensure his ankle would be safe and strong enough to play.

 On March 6, 2015, Miller was released by the Seahawks due to a failed physical.